-Tickets only cost 5 chf apiece for adults and 3 chf for students and kids up to 16 yrs.
+Tickets only cost 5 CHF apiece for adults and 3 CHF for students and kids up to 16 years.

 Make sure to check for current hours on their website before planning a visit.
-They have reduced hours during the off-season; from November to February, they’re only open Saturday & Sunday from 2-5 pm.
-For most of the rest of the year, they’re open every day but Monday from 10 am to noon and 2-5 pm.
+They have reduced hours during the off-season.
+From November to February, they’re only open Saturday & Sunday from 2-5 pm.
+For most of the rest of the year, they’re open every day except Monday from 10 am to noon and 2-5 pm.

 Several parking spaces are available for free outside the museum but it’s very limited and they fill up fast.
 Pay parking on the street is available at nearby stores, but again, parking is limited in this part of town.